With both pet ownership on the rise and the increasing appeal of owning reptiles, it’s only natural that more and more people are beginning to ask…

 And although the added warmth is most likely a benefit of the cuddling, it’s pretty hard to argue that a bearded dragon cuddling it’s owner ISN’T bonded to them in at least some capacity.

-Bearded Dragon Pet Pro #4: They’re Easy to Care for
+Bearded Dragon Pet Pro #4: They’re Easy to Take Care of

 Although they will thrive on a schedule, bearded dragons are relatively independent creatures who are easy to care for in regard to feeing and husbandry.